sdogruyol/crystal_for_rubyists/book/chapter-01.md

 puts "Hello, world!"
 ```

-Here's a parallel "Hello World" in Crystal:
+Here's a concurrent "Hello World" in Crystal:

 ```ruby
 channel = Channel(String).new